Koskull family

-The Koskull family (Koskuli, Коскуль), also written as Koschkull, is a wealthy aristocratic family of Livonian origins, famous for their extensive lands and manors.
-The family are descendants of the first King of Livonia and officially established as Koskele in 1302 in Livonia.
-The family spread to Estonia, Courland and Poland throughout the 15th century, Sweden and Finland in the 17th century, and Prussia and Russia in the 18th century.
-Several branches of the family still exist today, and is believed to be related to the von der Pahlen family.
+The Koskull family (Koskuli, Коскуль), also written as Koschkull, is a wealthy aristocratic family of Livonian and German origin, famous for their extensive lands and manors.
+The family is descended from the first King of Livonia and officially established in Livonia as Koskele in 1302.
+The family spread to Estonia, Courland and Poland in the 15th century, Sweden and Finland in the 17th century, and Prussia and Russia in the 18th century.
+Several branches of the family still exist today.
+The Koskulls are believed to be related to the von der Pahlen family.

-The family was enrolled in the Livonian Knighthood in 1742, in the Estonian Knighthood in 1777 and in the Courland Knighthood in 1841.
+The Koskulls were enrolled in the Livonian Knighthood in 1742, in the Estonian Knighthood in 1777, and in the Courland Knighthood in 1841.
 In 1834, the family was granted a baron rank in Prussia.
-The highest count title (Imperial Count) of the Holy Roman Empire was awarded to the family in 1805, and in 1898 the family became counts in Imperial Russia.
-In Sweden the family were granted noble status in 1638, two branches were then uplifted to a baron status in 1719 and 1720.
-The imperial county title was later on transferred by decree to a Swedish branch of the family.
+The title of imperial count was bestowed upon the family in 1805 by Francis II, and in 1898, members of the family also became counts in Imperial Russia.
+In Sweden, the family was granted noble status in 1638, and two branches were uplifted to baron status in 1719 and 1720.
+The title of imperial count was later transferred by decree to a Swedish branch of the family.
 Currently, the Swedish branch owns 20,000 hectares across the United Kingdom and an estate of 6,000 hectares in Sweden, called Engaholm.
 The family's combined net worth is estimated to be $1.6 billion.

 History

 Origins

 The first written information on the family dates back to 1302, when Andreas de Koskele was mentioned as a vassal in the Archbishopric of Riga.
 It is believed that he was the grandson of Gerhard de Koskele, the illegitimate son of Emperor Frederick II.
 It is most probable that Gerhard was part of the Livonian Crusades, which would explain his marriage to Magdalena, the daughter of Caupo of Turaida.

-In addition, the Koskull family claim descent from Caupo of Turaida, who was considered the first King of Livonia and who helped Bishop Meinhard spread Christianity in the region.
-Caupo himself converted to Christianity in 1186, and travelled to Rome to meet with Pope Innocent III in 1203.
-The Pope had granted and confirmed the title Caupo of Livonia and a coat of arms depicting three golden lilies in a purple background.
-The Koskull family and the Lieven family bear similar coat of arms: three lilies positioned identically.
-Furthermore, the two families have traced their origins to Caupo of Turaida.
+The Koskull family claim descent from Caupo of Turaida, who was considered the first King of Livonia and who helped Bishop Meinhard spread Christianity in the region.
+Caupo himself converted to Christianity in 1186, and traveled to Rome to meet with Pope Innocent III in 1203.
+The Pope had granted and confirmed the title of Caupo of Livonia, along with a coat of arms depicting three golden lilies on a purple background.
+The Koskull family and the Lieven family bear similar coats of arms: three lilies positioned identically.
+Furthermore, both families have traced their origins to Caupo of Turaida.